7 Dietitian-approved strategies to avoid vacation weight gain

 Excessive restaurant portions, all-you-can-eat buffets, and enticing local cuisine make it tricky to limit vacation calories.
 If you have access to a refrigerator, plan for leftovers.
 When possible, serve yourself using a smaller plate, glass, or bowl.

-Offer to make a big salad or bring a veggie tray for a get-together.
 Choose a restaurant that offers more veggies than just pickles, lettuce, and tomato on a fried sandwich.
 Seek out local farmers' markets for fresh and seasonal local produce.

 Vacation is more than just about the food-it's about relaxing, exploring, and spending time with loved ones.
 Throw Frisbee with the kids, catch lightning bugs, challenge everyone to a hula hoop contest, or go on a walking tour when sightseeing.
 You may have so much fun it doesn't feel like exercise.